liyaguang/DCRNN/README.md

 ```bash
 python dcrnn_train.py --config_filename=data/model/dcrnn_config.yaml
 ```
 Each epoch takes about 5min with a single GTX 1080 Ti.
-There is a chance that train/val loss will explode,  gradient explosion,

 ## Graph Construction
  As the currently implementation is based on pre-calculated road network distances between sensors, it currently only